How long in the sport: 36 Years

 After retiring as a player from international duty in 2005 I have focused on inspirational speaking and mentoring programs with many other elite athletes

-I found all these projects rewarding but I missed the camaraderie and adrenalin rush that I had with the rugby, It’s always difficult to make the transition from player to coach but having this time-out rekindled my passion for the game, so when asked to Coach the Leicester Tigers WRC I jumped at the chance.
+I found all these projects rewarding but I missed the camaraderie and adrenalin rush that I had with the rugby, It’s always difficult to make the transition from player to coach but having this time-out rekindled my passion for the game, so when asked to Coach the Leicester Tigers WRC I jumped at the chance

 I have always been a keen rugby player; representing my school throughout my youth as a tight-head prop, after leaving school I followed a family tradition by gaining employment as a coal miner.

-After 9 months in a spinal unit learning to adapt to life in a wheelchair I was desperate to fill a void in my life, I tried various sports but nothing really grabbed my attention.
+After 9 months in a spinal unit learning to adapt to life in a wheelchair I was desperate to fill a void in my life, I tried various sports but nothing really grabbed my attention

-1989 a new game was developed in Canada for cervical injuries called Murderball (later to be changed to Wheelchair Rugby) a team came over from Canada and put on a demonstration of the sport at the Ludwig Guttmann Stadium, Stoke Manderville, I was there and I was hooked, a hard-hitting team sport consisting of rugby, basketball and ice hockey rules which exceeded all my expectations, this was the turning point in my life.
+1989 a new game was developed in Canada for cervical injuries called Murderball (later to be changed to Wheelchair Rugby) a team came over from Canada and put on a demonstration of the sport at the Ludwig Guttmann Stadium, Stoke Mandeville, I was there and I was hooked, a hard-hitting team sport consisting of rugby, basketball and ice hockey rules which exceeded all my expectations, this was the turning point in my life

 In 1990 a Great Britain Team was established and I went on to represent Great Britain in every major event, including 3 Paralympic Games, 3 World games and 3 European Championships culminating in the captaincy in Athens 2004.

 Paralympic Team: Atlanta 1996, Sydney 2000, and Athens 2004 (captain)